Durham: Student City Guide

 Durham has some amazing scenery and beautiful hotspots that are great for cycling to and around.
 Cycling to university is always one of the best and cheapest options.
 Not to forget the health benefits.

 If you're looking online, you can get a good deal on a bike delivered to your door from Hargroves Cycles.

-However, there is still a few clubs that offer some great student deals and will help you to have a great night with a variety of genres.
+However, there are still a few clubs that offer some great student deals and will help you to have a great night with a variety of genres.

 So, here is a list of the clubs in Durham and what they have to offer.

-Look out for when your college it holding their Klute night as it will mean that entry is even cheaper for you!
+Look out for when your college is holding their Klute night as it will mean that entry is even cheaper for you!

 Walkabout – There is a Walkabout in Durham.

 Fishtank – Fishtank offers the latest in live music and performances in the city of Durham.
 It's a great venue for students to hang out as it has a laid back feel to it.
 The music is generally indie or alternative styles.

 There is no doubt that you will eat out at least once when you visit Durham.
 There is a good selection of restaurants in the city with a few recognisable chains dotted about.
 However, it is nice to try something a bit different from time to time.